fischerling/allocbench/doc/Benchmarks.md

 list of all possible arguments.
 The command is executed and measured for each permutation of the specified arguments and for each allocator to test.

-Benchmarks are implemented as python objects that have a function `run(runs, verbose)`.
+Benchmarks are implemented as python objects that have a function `run(runs)`.
 Other non mandatory functions are:

 * load